migeruhito/sagenb/README.rst

 .. nodoctest

-This is a major refactor/rewrite of the Sage Notebook.
+SageWui is a major refactor/rewrite of the Sage Notebook.

 Status
 ======